Glossary of Terms

 Operational Efficiency

-Any option involving improved energy efficiency through operational practices and controls and/or asset-related policy changes.
+Any option involving improved energy efficiency through operational practices and controls and/or infrastructure-related policy changes.

 Option